bluesky66-dev/kibana/x-pack/plugins/transform/readme.md

 Kibana has sample data sets that you can add to your setup so that you can test different configurations on sample data.

-1. Click the Elastic logo in the upper left hand corner of your browser to navigate to the Kibana home page.
+1. Click the HyperSec logo in the upper left hand corner of your browser to navigate to the Kibana home page.

 1. Click *Load a data set and a Kibana dashboard*.